kalpanibhagya/EmergencyAppsReviews/README.md

 ``pip install -r requirements.txt``

-To run the DataExtractionAndTranslation & LdaTopicModeling use googlr co labs
+To run the DataExtractionAndTranslation & LdaTopicModeling use google co labs